Aperiodic dynamical quantum phase transitions in multi-band Bloch Hamiltonian and its origin: The models

 \section{The models}

-We consider the multi-band Bloch Hamiltonian that describes particles in a one-dimensional lattice subjecting to the influence of the periodic modulation with particle-hole symmetry \cite{Altland199755}.
-Assuming a unit lattice constant, the first Brillouin zone is the circle resulting from the interval $[-\pi,\pi]$.
-The Bloch Hamiltonian is of the form (see Appendix.~A)
+We consider a one-dimensional lattice of particles subject to periodic modulation with particle-hole symmetry, described by a multi-band Hamiltonian \cite{Altland199755}.
+Assuming a unit lattice constant, the Bloch Hamiltonian for $l$ Bloch bands is given by

-where $l$ denotes the number of Bloch band, $h$ is the external field, and $\alpha$ represents the strength of periodic modulation, respectively.
-For instance, the Bloch Hamiltonian in period-two case has $l=4$ Bloch bands, and that in period-three case has $l=6$ Bloch bands.
+whose explicit expression can be found in Appendix~A. Here $h$ $(h>0)$ is an external field, and $\alpha$ represents the strength of the periodic modulation.
+For example, the Bloch Hamiltonian in the period-two case has $l=4$ Bloch bands, and that in the period-three case has $l=6$ Bloch bands (see Appendix~A).